-John has been a custom saddlemaker for nearly 40 years.
+John has been a custom saddlemaker for over 40 years.
 He has created a name for himself among working cowboys as well as discerning horse people as a maker of quality saddles and is respected for his fine leather tooling abilities.

 Fabricating and engraving custom saddle trim exclusively for his saddle customers enables John to maintain quality control throughout the process of these unique silver ornamentations from one of a kind conchos to elaborate horn caps and cantle plates.